 ATTENTION!
 The videos on this page contain accidents and human casualties.
-It is not recommended to watch these videos for pregnant women and impressionable people.
+Therefore, it is not recommended to watch these videos for pregnant women and impressionable people.
 But every rider traveling in Thailand must know this.

-My friend likes to joke about how local people in Thailand act during crossing intersections with traffic lights:
+A friend of mine likes to joke about how some locals behave while driving through intersections with traffic lights:

 a) The green light means you can drive.

 b) The yellow light means you must slow down and stop before the stop line.

 c) The red light means you must stop and wait for the green light.

 Before you go exploring the tourist attractions in Chiang Mai, check out the videos we have posted below.
 The video below is from traffic CCTV in Chiang Mai.
 After watching the videos, you will be able to understand in advance what you should expect on local roads.
 Perhaps some local people think that the traffic light was invented for fools, and cowards invented the brakes.
 Get ready for this!

 You can find the road sign “Caution, elephants” in some Thailand provinces.
 You need to know that this sign is not for curious tourists looking for an elephant to take a selfie.
 The point is that wild elephant is pretty dangerous and unpredictable.
 Disturbed wild elephants can be extremely dangerous for your life and your vehicle.
 In addition, you can find these signs in places where elephants usually cross the road or keepers lead them.

 Anyway, when you see the “Caution, elephants” sign, slow down and be very careful.
 Particularly at night, because elephants can be barely seen in the dark, you can easily hit one of them.